genomics-ngsCBMSO/ARAMIS/README.md

 install.packages("grid")
 install.packages("epicontacts")
 install.packages("gridExtra")
 ```

 ## INSTALLATION

-Make sure you have installed all the dependencies before try to run the pipeline!

-The downloaded folder contains 2 main scripts and a folder with all the additional scripts needed to do the complete pipeline:
+The downloaded folder contains 2 main scripts and auxiliary scripts needed to do the complete pipeline:

-*Main programs*
+*Main scripts*

 * correction.sh (AKA D'Artagnan)
 * indel_analysis.sh (AKA Aramis)

-*scripts/ folder*
+*Auxiliary scripts*

 * parser_pilon_bed.py (AKA Athos)
 * PilonCheck.py (AKA Porthos)
 * combine_info.py (AKA Richelieu)
 * plot_generation.R (AKA Julieta)

-All of the scripts must be located in /usr/local/bin and with execution permission:
+ARAMIS's folder should be included in the path (we strongly recommend to add it permanently to /home/$USER/.bashrc) and the script must have execution permission:

 ```
+export PATH="$PATH:/path/to/ARAMIS/" # Include in .bashrc
 cd ARAMIS/
 chmod -R +x ./
-sudo cp correction.sh indel_analysis.sh scripts/parser_pilon_bed.py scripts/PilonCheck.py scripts/combine_info.py scripts/plot_generation.R /usr/local/bin

 ```

-The script correction.sh assumes that the path to the executables .jar files of Picard Tools and Pilon is:
+The script correction.sh assumes that the location of the .jar files of Picard Tools and Pilon, and PacBio-utilities is the folder dependencies.
+Please, do not erase this folder.

-/home/$USER/picard.jar (or ~/picard.jar)

-/home/$USER/pilon.jar (or ~/pilon.jar)

-If this is not true, modify the correspondant lines in the script indicating the correct path for each software,
-or add them as parameters when running the pipeline (--picard_path and --pilon_path)
+In case you want to use a different Picard or Pilon executable, add them as parameters when running the pipeline (--picard_path and --pilon_path)

 ## USAGE